Rome

 • Total 3-night stay (2 people) : 3200-6050€

-To cut the bill without sacrificing luxury: book November-February (rates -30 to -40%), prioritise boutique hotels like Casa Monti or Hotel Locarno (450-650€/night), lunch in trattorias and do just one starred dinner, buy museum tickets online (avoids guide surcharges).
+To cut the bill without sacrificing luxury: book November-February (rates -30 to -40%), favour boutique hotels like Casa Monti or Hotel Locarno (450-650€/night), lunch in trattorias and do just one starred dinner, buy museum tickets online (avoids guide surcharges).

-Practical tips for a flawless luxury hotel stay
+Practical tips for a flawless palace stay

 Check for ongoing works: Rome is a permanent building site, and some historic palaces undergo renovations lasting years.
 Ask the reservation explicitly if scaffolding hides the facade or if roadworks disrupt access.
 Official photos sometimes date back several years.